Polk County to be reviewed May 20 for reopening

 “Many retailers are gradually opening under safe physical distancing protocols,” she said.

-She said people who usually work in offices, but have been working from home during the pandemic should continue to do so to limit the spread of the disease.
+She said people who usually work in offices, but have been working from home during the pandemic, should continue to do so.

 “Some people will hear these rules and see the list of counties entering Phase I and say we are still being too restrictive,” Brown said.
 “Others will hear the exact same information and say we are moving too quickly to reopening the economy.
 I’m focused on protecting the health and safety of Oregonians, while understanding that job losses have a negative impact on public health, both physical and emotional health “